UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

 * android.packageId: package id of the app on Android
 * android.stores: List of app store URLs from which the app can be downloaded (e.g. Google Play, F-Droid, etc)

+The manifest is used by the RESPECT launcher app to enable administrators to easily add a new app by simply copy/pasting a link.
+It is recommended that SHOULD be https://example.org/.well-known/respect-app.json ; such that a user can simply use 'example.org'.

 ### Bind RESPECT Launcher Service

 The RESPECT client manager service ensures that whilst a RESPECT session is ongoing (e.g. there are any active single sign